nathanlytang/AddressBook/README.md

 ![Create Credentials](https://github.com/natt1604/AddressBook/images/cred2.png "Create Credentials")

 Copy the settings in the two images above.
 Then, download the .json file to the repository.
 Share your Google Sheets document with the email provided in the .json file.
-In _spreadsheets.py_, replace _client_secret.json_ with the name of your .json file
+In _spreadsheets.py_, replace _client_secret.json_ with the name of your .json file.

 ## Current Known Bugs
 1. If only numbers are entered into the dialog boxes, they cannot be deleted with the delete button/function.
 They can only be deleted via the CSV file.
 Letters or symbols in combination with numbers will work fine.